shrutijain90/aerial-photos/readme.md

 1) merge2_v6.m - This is the function employed by the other 2 files
 2) making_strips.m - Use this file to stitch images from right to left
 3) making_strips_geolocated.m - Use this file to stitch geolocated images from right to left, while updating geolocation indices.

+Note that this code is written for black and white images.
+But with slight modifications, it can be made to work for RGB images as well.